What is California Consumer Privacy Act (CCPA) and California Privacy Rights Act (CPRA) Compliance?

 You know all those banners that pop up on the bottom of every … single … website you visit?
 That’s an outcome of privacy regulations like CCPA and Europe’s General Data Protection Regulation (GDPR) that give consumers the right to know and choose what kind of information the site can track, share, or (gulp) buy and sell.

-The CPRA was voted in by Californians in 2020 to fill in gaps that the California Privacy Protection Agency (CPPA) felt were not addressed in the CCPA.
+The CPRA was voted in by California voters in 2020 to fill in gaps that the California Privacy Protection Agency (CPPA) felt were not addressed in the CCPA.
 The changes affect not only what compliance consists of but which organizations must be compliant.

-The deadline for compliance is Jan.
+The deadline for compliance was Jan.
 1, 2023, so if you are unsure if the CPRA deadline affects your website and/or app, read on.

 The CCPA gives individuals certain rights regarding their personal information:

-• The right to delete personal information collected from them;
+- The right to delete personal information collected from them in response to consumer requests;

-• The right to know what personal information a business has collected about them and how it is used and shared;
+- The right to know what personal information a business has collected about a particular consumer, including postal address, and how it is used and shared;

-• The right to opt out of the sale of their personal information; and
+- The right to opt out of the sale of their personal information;

-• The right to nondiscrimination for exercising their CCPA rights.
+- The right to nondiscrimination for exercising their CCPA rights; and

 The CRPA will add: